 Looking for the lowest cost eye test?
 Wondering why Medicare covers the cost in some optometry practices and not others?
 Read on for a full explanation.

 When are you covered for a free eye test?

 Anyone with a current Medicare card can claim a rebate on a regular eye examination.
-If you are under 65 years of age, this is once every 3 years.
+If you are under 65 years of age, this is now once every 3 years.
+(Until recently, this was every every two years and this is still recommended for anyone over 45).
 Over 65-year-olds can claim once a year.
-If you have an eye disease that requires ongoing management (such as glaucoma or diabetic retinopathy), you can be tested and claim a rebate more often, as required for your condition.
+Some people have an eye disease that requires ongoing management (such as glaucoma or diabetic eye disease).
+If so, you can be tested and claim a rebate more often, as required for your condition.

 No time to read the whole article?
 Download the Quick Guide to Understanding Eye Test Results here.

 Some optometrists will bulk-bill the cost of your eye examination.
 This means that Medicare pays them directly for the test and you are not out of pocket.
 The amount of the claim varies from $35 to approximately $70 and has not really changed in decades.
 What has changed a lot is the way some optometrists practice.
 Many now offer a range of powerful diagnostic tests and treatments that are not bulk-billed.
 Medicare doesn’t cover the cost of many tests such as retinal photography.
 Even a bulk-billing practice will usually change an out of pocket fee for this kind of extra test.
 But most people are happy to pay the fee for the extra information the test provides about their eye health.
 Like most things in life, you get what you pay for.